A BASIC GUIDE

 HOW LONG DOES IT TAKE TO DEVELOP A NEW NANOSATELLITE?

 Apart from their size and cost, the biggest advantage of a nanosatellite is the short time period required to develop each model.
-An average-sized or large satellite requires between 5 and 15 years to identify the need and place it in the right orbit under normal parameters.
+A large satellite requires between 5 and 15 years to identify the need and place it in the right orbit under normal parameters.

 However, this is not the case of nanosatellites: it can take less than 8 months to detect a need and place them in orbit.